Nuclear power comes from nuclear fission

 Nuclear power plants generate about 20% of U.S. electricity

-The United States has 61 operating nuclear power plants with 99 nuclear reactors.1 Of the 61 operating nuclear power plants, 35 of the plants have 2 or more reactors.
-There are nuclear power plants in 30 U.S. states, and 46 plants are located east of the Mississippi River.
-Nuclear power has supplied about one-fifth of annual U.S. electricity each year since 1990.
-Nuclear power provides about as much electricity as the total electricity used in California, New York, and Texas combined.
+The United States has 100 nuclear reactors at 60 operating nuclear power plants located in 30 states.1 Thirty-six of the plants have 2 or more reactors, and 46 plants are located east of the Mississippi River.
+Nuclear power has supplied about one-fifth of annual U.S. electricity since 1990.

 The United States generates more nuclear power than any other country

-Of the 30 countries in the world that have commercial nuclear power plants, the United States has the most nuclear capacity and generation.
-France, the country with the second-highest nuclear capacity, relies on nuclear power for nearly 75% of its electricity.
-Fourteen other countries generate more than 20% of their electricity from nuclear power.
+Of the 31 countries in the world that have commercial nuclear power plants, the United States has the most nuclear capacity and generation.
+France has the second-highest nuclear electricity generation and obtains about 75% of its total electricity from nuclear energy.
+Fifteen other countries generate more than 20% of their electricity from nuclear power.

 Source: U.S. Energy Information Administration